demian85/git-watcher/README.md

 * Clone repo and run `npm install` or just run `npm install gitw`.
 * Install *nw-gyp*: `npm install -g nw-gyp`.
-* Rebuild *git-utils* and *mmmagic* dependencies based on the node-webkit version you are running.
+* Rebuild *git-utils* dependency based on the node-webkit version you are running.
 Eg: `cd node_modules/git-utils && nw-gyp rebuild --target=0.8.6`.
-Do the same for *mmmagic*.
 * Run the app! `/opt/node-webkit/nw /path/to/gitw`.

 Also, you will find two helper scripts `./build.sh` and `build-new.sh`.
 Those creates distributable packages for Linux.
 It asumes you have node-webkit installed on `/opt/node-webkit`.